-- Any reduction or termination by us of such treatment (other than by plan amendment or termination) before the end of such period of time or number of treatments shall constitute an adverse benefit determination.
-We will notify the Member of the adverse benefit determination at a time sufficiently in advance of the reduction or termination to allow the Member to appeal and obtain a determination on review of that adverse benefit determination before the benefit is reduced or terminated. - A Member can ask to extend the course of treatment beyond the prescribed time or number of treatments.
-In certain situations, we will make a benefit determination as soon as possible.
-This is the case when delay in the decision could reasonably appear to: - Seriously jeopardize the life or health of the Member. - o Seriously jeopardize the Member's ability to regain maximum function. - In the opinion of a physician with knowledge of the Member's medical condition, would subject the Member to severe pain that cannot be adequately managed without the care or treatment that the Member is requesting.
+- Any reduction or termination by us of such course of treatment (other than by plan amendment or termination) before the end of such period of time or number of treatments shall constitute an adverse benefit determination.
+We will notify the Member of the adverse benefit determination at a time sufficiently in advance of the reduction or termination to allow the Member to appeal and obtain a determination on review of that adverse benefit determination before the benefit is reduced or terminated. - Any request by a Member to extend the course of treatment beyond the period of time or number of treatments, where delay in the decision could reasonably appear to seriously jeopardize the life or health of the Member or jeopardize the Member's ability to regain maximum function, shall be decided as soon as possible, taking into account the medical exigencies.
+We will notify the Member of the benefit determination, whether adverse or not, within 24 hours after the plan's receipt of the request, provided that any such request is received by the plan at least 24 hours prior to the expiration of the prescribed period of time or number of treatments.
+Notification of any adverse benefit determination concerning a request to extend the course of treatment shall be made in accordance with this plan.